for pre-recorded early music ensemble (Organ, Cornetto, Recorders, Theorbo, Renaissance Trombone, Choir and Percussion) and multichannel playback

 Commissioned and premiered at Vancouver New Music (with Sarah Davachi and George Rahi)

-Tractatus de umbra manus (1447) is a concert-installation that examines the history of mystical spatial composition during the turn of the renaissance.
-It is a part of a larger ongoing project in speculative medievalism.
-It consists of a growing body of forged compositions that explore magical and occult musical practices originating in the pre-modern era.
-Above all, the work is inspired by conductor-musicologist Björn Schmelzer’s proclamation of the monstrosity of early music — that its practice might be best understood as a form of sounding necromancy.
+Tractatus de Umbra manus (1447): The Fifth Hammer examines the history of mystical spatial composition during the turn of the renaissance.
+From the Venetian polychoral tradition, to the implied divine spatialities in the work of Guillaume DuFay’s Nuper Rosarum Flores, the work implicitly draws on this lineage through the use of musical instruments and temperaments from the pre-modern era.
+It is a part of a larger ongoing project in speculative medievalism, that consists of a growing body of forged compositions that explore magical and occult musical practices originating in late middle-ages.
+Above all, the series is inspired by conductor-musicologist Björn Schmelzer’s proclamation of the monstrosity of early music — that its practice might be best understood as a form of sounding necromancy.

 What follows is an excerpt from Tractatus de Umbra Manus (1447):